merchise-autrement/xopgi.mail_threads/README.rst

 Odoo versions supported
 =======================

-This package has been thoroughly used in Odoo 8.
-At this point, we're starting to use it in Odoo 10.
-It should work in Odoo 9, but we haven't tested it.

-.. warning:: Odoo versions supported are those patched__ by Merchise Autrement [~°/~].
+We support only Odoo 10, 11 and 12 which those patched__ by
+Merchise Autrement [~°/~].

+.. note:: We plan to remove the need of the patch.

 __ https://github.com/merchise-autrement/odoo